segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/react-native/index.md

 To set up automatic screen tracking with React Navigation:

 1. Find the file where you used the `NavigationContainer`.
-This is the main top level container for Reach Navigation.
+This is the main top level container for React Navigation.
 2. In the component, create a new state variable to store the current route name:

     ```js